Will Brad Pitt And Angelina Jolie’s Children Cause A Reunion? Actress ‘Moving Closer’ To Ex, Report Says

 According to an insider speaking with E!
 News, the supposed “altercation” was just a “typical argument” between a parent and his children.
 Another source described it as “the kind of disagreements that sometimes occur between teenage boys and their fathers.”

-But while there was closure in that case, the actor’s recent GQ Style cover story interview provided more details on what transpired inside the family as he opened up about his drinking problem and how it “ripped” his family apart, specifically Brad Pitt and Angelina Jolie’s children.
+But while there was closure in that case, the actor’s recent GQ Stylecover story interview provided more details on what transpired inside the family as he opened up about his drinking problem and how it “ripped” his family apart, specifically Brad Pitt and Angelina Jolie’s children.

 “I was really on my back and chained to a system when Child Services was called,” he said, speaking for the first time since the divorce.